 Speaking of navigation, you want to ensure that your main categories of products are highlighted in your menu and on the homepage.
 This is especially true if you often have special offers or deals, certain seasonal categories you want to highlight, or if you often get new stock.

 You don’t have to change the menu’s layout every time, but you can tweak the hero section and draw attention to the latest items or to any categories you want to promote at that point.

 Lululemon makes it very easy to find their hottest items from their menu (that only features one special category) and from their hero, where you can check out the latest apparel with a single click.

 Most online shoppers dislike having to spend too much time looking for the exact product they need.
 This is especially true for clothing and footwear, where sizing, color, and material play a vital role.

 By adding every possible filter imaginable to your product and category pages, you will provide visitors with a simple way to find what they need and a fun way to browse your store.
 In addition, they may discover a product via filters and fall in love with it.

 Vestiaire Collective does this marvelously with its filters and categories that help visitors narrow down what would otherwise be a practically insurmountable offer.
 This makes a conversion that much more likely, not to mention enjoyable.

 Finally, you want to show your customers the very best about your products at a glance.
 This may mean singling out your most glowing reviews, showcasing any awards you may have received, or simply ensuring that the key benefits and features are the first thing visitors see.

 Try not to think of it as bragging.
-Most brands do it, and there’s simply no other way to tell your customers, “this really works.”
+But, unfortunately, most brands do it, and there’s simply no other way to tell your customers, “this works.”

 Allies of Skin has chosen to show all of the rewards their hero product has acquired.
 Yet, they could have gone much more overboard, given their quality.
 With this design solution, they allow visitors to be the judges.